• Skip to primary navigation

 What is L3000 Concrete Densifier?

-Filling these voids also helps to reduce moisture intrusion from below the slab, increase liquid repellency at the surface, resist damage from road salts, and slow down/stop concrete dusting.
+In addition, it can increase resistance to water penetration at the surface, resist damage from road salts, and slow down concrete dusting.
 Concrete is really just a large sponge.
 If you fill the voids and pores, then it won’t absorb liquids nearly as well.

 Benefits of Armor L3000